mrudul-UmassD/smart_sprint_adduser/README.md

 ## Acknowledgments

 - MongoDB Atlas for database hosting
-- Material UI for the frontend components
+- Material UI and Bootstrap for the frontend components
 - The MERN stack community for valuable resources